 Put simply, osteoporosis is the weakening of our bones.
 Each year, osteoporosis leads to millions of bone fractures.
 Increased calcium intake can help prevent or minimize its effects, as calcium is essential for building and maintaining our bones.
 Preventing osteoporosis depends on two things: strengthening your bone density early on in life and limiting the amount of bone loss in adulthood.
 How?
 By regular exercise and, especially, by getting enough calcium and vitamin D – particularly in the form of the milk.
-Dairy products, including milk, have higher concentrations per serving of highly absorbable calcium than vegetables, beans and other alternatives.
+Dairy products have higher concentrations per serving of highly absorbable calcium than vegetables, beans and other alternatives.

-It helps with weight loss
+It can help with weight loss

-Leads to increased health risks
+Can lead to increased health risks

 Decades of research asserts that milk may contribute to health problems as opposed to preventing them.
-Some sources believe that milk’s high fat content can lead to an increased risk of Type 1 diabetes as well as coronary heart disease, heart attacks or strokes.
+Some sources believe that the beverage’s high fat content can lead to an increased risk of Type 1 diabetes as well as coronary heart disease, heart attacks or strokes.
 Other research suggests that milk may lead to an increased risk of cancer due to the levels of IGF-1 growth hormones found in milk.
 While this hormone is normally found in our blood, higher levels of it may stimulate certain cancer cells.

 Then, there’s a milk allergy, which can be life-threatening.
 Symptoms range from wheezing to vomiting to a possibly fatal anaphylactic reaction.
 To a lesser degree, there’s also lactose intolerance.
-Milk has also been associated with causing ear infections, coughs, and bloated, upset and gassy tummies.
+The dairy beverage has also been associated with causing ear infections, coughs, and bloated, upset and gassy tummies.
 Last but not least, teenagers should be aware that various studies draw a distinct connection between drinking milk and increased acne.